chengqu/Simcity201/README.md

 	-The vehicle preference drop-down list determines how the Person will travel to different building.

 	-We have hard-coded a Bank Teller, an Apartment Owner, and workers in all our restaurants to show that our buildings are functional

+	-Our Decide function in PersonAgent determines the actions that the person will perform.
+The Hierarchy of this function is as follows:

+		-Deposit Groceries (If Person has groceries)

+		-Make Bank Account (If Person does not have a bank account)

+		-Desosit Money (If Pay Check is above pay check threshold ($100))

+		-Get Money From Bank (If Person's cash is below low cash threshold ($20))

+		-Buy Groceries (If has a home and his fridge contains no groceries)

+		-Eat Food (If Hunger Level > 20)

+		-Pay Bills (If Bills list is not empty)

+		-Go Sleep (Default)

 ##Contributed Work
 ###All Helped on: